The Atlantic Institute

 Our flagship Impact Fund will launch in July 2021 which will accelerate the work of collaborative projects undertaken by Fellows.

-The Atlantic Philanthropies
+Founder of The Atlantic Philanthropies

-Born into a modest, working-class family during the Great Depression, a US Army scholarship enabled Chuck Feeney to attend Cornell University.
+Born into a modest, working-class family during the Great Depression, a U.S. Army scholarship enabled Chuck Feeney to attend Cornell University.
 Becoming a billionaire in the duty free business, he established a private foundation, The Atlantic Philanthropies, in 1982 believing that the rich should devote the majority of their wealth to the service of humanity.
 Over 38 years, in more than 25 countries, the Atlantic Philanthropies group invested over $8 billion in more than 6,500 grants to people and organizations who would make a difference in the lives of others.

 As one of its final “big bets”, the foundation established the Atlantic Fellows in 2015, committing nearly $700 million—its biggest investment ever—to support the work of a global Atlantic Fellows community.
 This culminated The Atlantic Philanthropies’ long history of investing in people to realize a fairer, healthier, more inclusive world.
 Chuck’s entrepreneurial approach to philanthropy, known as Giving While Living, has been an inspiration to philanthropists such as Warren Buffet and Bill Gates and Melinda French Gates.